Avitra2002/GenAI-Hackathon/README.md

 This repository serves as a starter kit to prototype apps quickly and easily for the GenAI Hackathon.

 ## Prerequisites
+* Python 3.8 is acceptable for most of the use cases
-* Python 3.9 and above
+* Python 3.9 and above is required for langchain pandas agent

 ## Setup
 1. Clone this repository